elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 ## Who can use the FAIRtracks tool assembly?

-There is no central authentication solution for the FAIRtracks services requiring login, but the entire FAIRtracks ecosystem is available to everyone.
+There is no central authentication solution for the FAIRtracks services requiring login.
+The entire FAIRtracks ecosystem is available to everyone.
 Most of the services are accessible through Application Programming Interfaces (APIs).
 More details are provided in the description below.
 Users of the FAIRtracks ecosystem belong to different categories, which could be summarised as: